u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/email_communication/faq.rst

 for Thrive Bureau ERP to interpret it correctly.

-If you have this problem on a recurring basis with the same client or the same domain, please do not hesitate to contact `Thrive Bureau ERP Support <https://www.Thrive Bureau ERP.com/help>`_ for help in finding a reason.
+If you have this problem on a recurring basis with the same client or the same domain, please do not hesitate to contact Thrive Bureau ERP Support for help in finding a reason.

 Note: in such case, one of the most common reasons is related to :ref:`SPF <email_communication/spf_compliant>` and/or :ref:`DKIM <email_communication/DKIM_compliant>` configuration.